-The Graduate Visa route launched on the 1 July 2021, this is a brand new visa route for eligible international students to apply for upon successfully completing their course.
+The Graduate visa is a route for eligible international students to apply for upon successfully completing their course.

 Please read the Home Office information which provides guidance on this visa.